pre-srfi/cell-terminal/README.md

 The terminal is shut down.
 This may or may not have any external effect.
-It is an error to attempt
-to get or set properties, or to take actions, on either the characters or the terminal as a whole.
+After the terminal is shut down, it is an error to attempt to get or set properties, or to take actions, on either the characters or the terminal as a whole.